Automatic Thoughts: What Grows in the Garden of Your Mind?

 image

-In this illustration, the fruits represent thoughts.
+In this analogy, the fruits represent our thoughts.

 image